 A few days ahead of time, press a variety of fern fronds.
 In class, have the children select and lay their fern frond out on a piece of newspaper, paint it with watercolor paint, then carefully lift their frond and place it, painted side up, on a fresh piece of newspaper.
 Place a half sheet or full sheet of white paper over the paint-coated frond, press it down firmly, then lift the paper off carefully and allow to dry.
 Have the children sort their fern prints into three groups, based on whether their fern was once-cut, twice-cut, or thrice-cut, and use them to make a bar graph or display board.
-Older children can label their fern print using the Ferns of New England guide.
+Older children can label their fern print using the Ferns of New England handout.

 Objective: To model the unfurling of a fern frond and share observations about ferns.

 Have the children hold hands in a line with an adult at each end.
 One adult leads the group in a circle around the second adult who remains more or less stationary, tightening the circle with each rotation to form a spiral.
 Then reverse direction and open the group into a circle.
 Pass a sensitive fern fertile frond from child to child around the circle as the child holding it shares one fern-related word or phrase.

 Materials: a sensitive fern fertile frond or other fern frond to pass around.

 A STEP BEYOND

 Fern Garden: Transplant some wild ferns into pots or a freshly dug bed, mulched with some leaves.
 Keep them watered well, and watch them grow new leaves.

 Fern Trail: Help students to identify ferns on the school grounds using field guides.
 Make plant labels for each and set them near each fern.
 Invite others on a fern walk and explain the characteristics that help to identify each species.